jacob-8/kitbook/packages/kitbook/src/docs/3-customizations/3-mdsvex.md

   - Use the `.svx` extension when you want svelte intellisense and highlighting. *Using `.svx`* for Svelte files you want MDSvex to process is a nice way to keep MDSvex from having to process your regular Svelte components (and helps avoid potential bugs)
   <!-- - Notice the icons in the sidebar tell you which files are `.md` files (<span class="i-simple-icons-markdown" />) and which are `.svx` files (<span class="i-simple-icons-svelte" />). -->
 - When using extensions such as `.svx` you should add `"files.associations": { "*.svx": "svelte" }` to your VSCode `settings.json` file for proper intellisense and highlighting.

+- Note that if you use an MDSvex layout file then you can no longer use `lang='ts'` in your story Svelte components.